git-town/git-town/docs/ARCHITECTURE.md

 for absent values, which leads to runtime panics when attempting to dereference a nil-pointer representing a variable with non-existing value.
 The Git Town codebase wraps optional values in a generic `Option` type.
 This approach makes it explicit whether a type is optional.
-It also enforces optionality checks when using an optional value.
+It also enforces checks when using an optional value.

 Another use of pointers in Go is for performance optimization: if a variable is too large to pass by value, it can be passed by reference.
 The Git Town codebase